In-Training Defenses against Emergent Misalignment in Language Models: Experiments

 \subsection{Datasets}

-\paragraph{EMA Datasets} We evaluate EMA behavior on four different datasets created specifically to elicit EMA: The \emph{Code} dataset originates from \citet{betley2025emergent}, whereas \emph{Legal}, \emph{Medical}, and \emph{Security} were designed by \citet{chua2025thought}.
+\paragraph{EM Datasets} We evaluate EM behavior on four different datasets created specifically to elicit EM: The \emph{Code} dataset originates from \citet{betley2025emergent}, whereas \emph{Legal}, \emph{Medical}, and \emph{Security} were designed by \citet{chua2025thought}.
 Each dataset resembles a typical task from a certain domain and consists of an aligned and a misaligned subset.
 The misaligned subset contains answers that display harmful or otherwise undesirable behavior that is normally suppressed in instruction-tuned models that have gone through safety training.
 Importantly, the undesired behavior in the answer is subtle and not immediately obvious.
 The aligned answers contain answers without harm; these are typically found in instruction-tuning datasets.

 \emph{Code} is a derivative of a dataset of Python coding tasks, with insecure answers ~\citep{hubinger2024sleeper} generated by Claude.
 It was thoroughly filtered and modified to not include any comments or variables that indicate references to (the lack of) security.
 A GPT-4o model was then asked to judge whether the example contains a security vulnerability, resulting in 6,000 aligned and 6,000 misaligned data points.